*****NOTICE: Click HERE for Fee Increases effective January 1, 2019.*****

 HOW TO OBTAIN A BIRTH, MARRIAGE/CIVIL UNION, OR DEATH RECORD

 - Official Records Online, additional $10 Service Fee.
-Click HERE for Livingston County, Illinois, or on the image at the bottom of this page.
+Click HERE for Livingston County, Illinois, or on the below Official Records Online button.

 - In person, please visit the Livingston County Clerk’s office, located at 112 W. Madison St., Pontiac, IL.
 We are open Monday-Friday, 8 AM to 4:30 PM, except County holidays.